Download PDFSubmit Feedback

 ssh_userThe SSH username for remote node login; it must be identical across all nodes.

-3. Install the KWDB cluster.
+2. Install the KWDB cluster.

-• For multi-replica clusters:
+• Multi-replica clusters:

 ./deploy.sh install --multi-replica

-• For single-replica clusters:
+• Single-replica clusters:

 ./deploy.sh install --single-replica